Seizure of a Vehicle for Forfeiture

 Office Operations Consultants (OOCs) will complete the FHP “Vehicle Turn-In” Form for each vehicle turned in for disposal.
-The original form will be maintained by the OOC for a minimum of two years.
+The OOC will maintain the original form for a minimum of two years.

-- The amount of currency seized will be be at least $5,000.00 in order to pay the cost of litigation, unless extenuating circumstances exist.
+- The amount of currency seized will be at least $5,000.00 to pay the cost of litigation unless extenuating circumstances exist.

-- In order to seek lawful forfeiture of currency, the FHP trooper must establish a nexus between the currency and felony criminal activity.
-It is recommended that if available, a Contraband Interdiction Unit (CIU) team FHP trooper assist the investigating FHP trooper who suspects the currency is involved in illegal drug activity.
+- To seek lawful forfeiture of currency, the FHP trooper must establish a nexus between the currency and felony criminal activity.
+If available, a Contraband Interdiction Unit (CIU) team FHP trooper is recommended to assist the investigating FHP trooper who suspects the currency is involved in illegal drug activity.
 If the FHP trooper has probable cause to believe that the currency is contraband, the FHP trooper will seize the currency as outlined above.

 - In all cases involving seized currency with criminal charges, the investigating FHP trooper will contact the appropriate State Attorney’s Office to determine whether the currency needs to be held as evidence or may be deposited.